gridsome/gridsome.org/docs/body-html-attributes.md

 Gridsome can use [vue-meta](https://github.com/declandewet/vue-meta) to modify `<body>` and `<head>` attributes.

 ## Change attributes globally
-Global body or head attributes is added in `src/main.js`.
+Global body or head attributes are added in `src/main.js`.

 ```js
 export default function (Vue, { head }) {